 I thought the right man would heal my shame, but when I married during college, I discovered that my husband couldn’t possibly fill the gaping black hole inside, which was what I expected from marriage.
 Disillusioned, I started looking for someone else to “love” me, and I had several affairs.
 When I lost my marriage, the divorce was a huge blow in my family and church, where divorce was the unpardonable sin.
 I experienced what I now view as spiritual abuse when little gray-haired church ladies visited to shame me into conviction that I was going to hell for getting a divorce, and my pastor-father said much the same.
 At that point my attitude was, “God save me from the Christians!”
 How had my religion ever helped me?
 My parents were both Christians, and my husband and I were, too, yet that belief system hadn’t translated into any helpful tools for navigating relationships.
 I left the church and forged ahead alone.

-Within nine months I had met and married my current husband, and we’ve now been together over 38 years.
-David is a dear man: kind, generous, and servant-hearted.
+Within nine months I had met and married David, who is kind, generous, and servant-hearted.
 He was stable and settled, which was very appealing after all the chaos.
 Our early marriage was the healthiest period of my life until I entered recovery and gained the tools to live in integrity and authenticity.
 I was completely faithful, and that choice wasn’t difficult at all.
 We did life together extremely well, and I thought this time for sure I had found the right person.
 We soon had two children, I returned to my faith and was active in a mainstream church, and I thought any problematic sexual behavior was behind me.

 But in time David and I experienced significant stresses, like the deaths of three family members in a year, and a major career change and move across the country.
 Much harder, my father’s sexual addiction and sexual offending–because for years he had been sexual with male college students under his authority–became front-page news, and he had to resign in disgrace from his college and the large church he was pastoring.
 This event triggered confusing memories and tremendous shame, and I wanted David to help manage my reaction.
 Based on his own woundedness, he was incapable of fulfilling that desire and retreated into an impenetrable shell.
 Angry at the illuminated emotional distance in our marriage and at what I perceived as David’s refusal to connect with me, I sought solace with a male friend, and soon we were in an affair.
 Once again, I had multiple affairs and finally settled on an intense relationship with the man who was next door, with whom I had been involved for three years at the time of my cervical cancer diagnosis.
 By that point, although he was dear to me, I wanted to end the affair because it caused so much shame.
 And I did end it–probably 87 times at least.
 I couldn’t stop my behavior, and when I did (briefly), I couldn’t stop starting again.
 For the first time, long before I entered the healing rooms of recovery, I realized, “My life is unmanageable.”
 A year passed before I dared consider walking away from that affair partner, but finally the pain of remaining the same was greater than the pain of change.

 I was a terribly lonely little girl, but emotions were never identified or discussed in my home.
 When I was age five, a dear family friend–who was also one of my father’s inappropriate partners–stepped into my life to fill the parental void.
 He spent time with me, listened to me, comforted, and encouraged me.
 In many ways, his influence was helpful.
 He fostered my fledgling writing, which was already very important to me.
 He also, though, groomed me through pornography, nudity, and escalating sexual conversation and activity.
 We first had intercourse (my only definition of “sex”) around my 16th birthday, and by that point, I adored him.
 Since childhood, he told me our connection was “love,” and I believed him for 25 years until I learned the truth.
+I also thought I was choosing to be sexual with him and didn’t consider that he was 15 years older than me and began grooming me when I was five.
 It never crossed my mind that I was a sexual abuse victim, because he was loving and tender with me and a valued friend in my family.

 On the outside I was an overachiever and a leader in the church youth group, but with the influence of sexual abuse, along with poor supervision, I was an easy target for exploitation.
 Beginning when I was in high school, plenty of college guys were happy to provide attention (which felt like love) in exchange for sex, and I was very willing to be sexual if they would just offer affirmation.
 I lived a double life of perfection and promiscuity, shrouded by a weighted blanket of shame.
 I believed the lies typical of abandoned and traumatized children: I am a horrible, terrible person and no one will love me as I am.
 If people knew the real me, they would leave me.
 No one will meet my needs, and sex or an intense relationship is my most important need (a belief fueled by the “sex equals love” message of abuse).
 As part of an appearance-driven, perfectionistic, rigidly disengaged family, I vowed I would never expose my secret self.